niroopkris/cse15l-lab-reports/lab3.md

 technical/911report
 ```

 The `-type` option lets us filter our search results by type.
-In this example, we look within the `./technical` directory but use the `-type d` option to specify that we want only list of the directories within the provided path.
+In this example, we look within the `./technical` directory but use the `-type d` option to specify that we only want a list of the directories within the provided path.
 This can be useful when we don't want to see every single file in a directory (knowing it could be hundreds or thousands) and simply want an idea of how big a directory is by looking at its subdirectories.

 ---